Brightstar-Research/Constants/README.md

 ## License

-This project is licensed under the Mozilla Public License 2.0.
-See the [LICENSE](LICENSE) file for details.
+This project is **PROPRIETARY SOFTWARE** and is **NOT** open source.
+All rights are reserved.

+**Unauthorized use, copying, distribution, or modification is strictly prohibited.**

+Use of this software requires explicit written permission and payment of applicable license fees.
+See the [LICENSE](LICENSE) file for full terms and conditions.

+For licensing inquiries, please contact Brightstar Research LLP or Deshik Narasimha.

 ## Contributing